Using the Archives

 - Located in the basement of Owen House at the far northwest corner of the main Trinity building.
-If you are unfamiliar with the building please contact the Porter when you arrive at the College.
+If you are unfamiliar with the building please contact the Welcome Desk when you arrive at the College.

 The Archivist provides reference service to the Trinity community and outside researchers by phone, email and personal visits.

 The Archives is wheelchair accessible and a wheelchair-accessible washroom is located in the Gerald Larkin Academic Building.
 Please contact the Rolph-Bell Archivist to make arrangements for a wheelchair-accessible visit to the Archives.